Rules & Regulations

 - During the qualifying round (medal play), all members of that group have completed their approach shots to #1 green.

 - During match play, all members of that group have completed hole #1 and made their tee shots on #2.
-However, if arriving in time to join the group on #2 tee and therefore, disqualification will be waived, but the tardy contestant will automatically lose hole #1.
+However, if player arrives in time to join the group on #2 tee, disqualification will be waived, but the tardy contestant will automatically lose hole #1.

 PACE OF PLAY & ELECTRONIC DEVICES

-Each contestant is expected to play without undue delay.
+Be ready: Each contestant is expected to play without undue delay.
 Once their turn to play, a contestant should take not more than 40 seconds to play his/her shot.
+(Helpful hint: Take no more than 2 practice swings to save time.)

 Max score per hole during the qualifying round (medal play): A contestant should take no more than the number of strokes equal to twice the par on a particular hole (i.e., 6 on a par 3 or 8 on a par 4).
 Once this maximum number of strokes has been reached, the contestant must stop playing that hole and record the “double-par” on their scorecard.
 This max score includes any penalty stroke(s) incurred in the playing of that hole.

-Cell phones: Should not be used by contestants or caddies during a round (except for use to obtain yardage information or to communicate an emergency situation).
+Cell phones: Cell phones should not be used by contestants or caddies during a round (except for use to obtain yardage information or to communicate an emergency situation).

 Range finders: Distance-measuring devices may be used.